AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

   Ignore assignments to subcomponents of an ``out`` parameter when detecting if the parameter is assigned.

-.. warning:: This rule only detects a trivial case of an unassigned variable and doesn't provide a guarantee that there is no uninitialized access.
+.. warning:: This rule only detects the described cases of unassigned variables and doesn't provide a full guarantee that there is no uninitialized access.
-   It is not a replacement for rigorous check for uninitialized access provided by advanced static analysis tools.
+   It is only a partial replacement for the validity checks provided by CodePeer.

 .. rubric:: Example